Note from my discussion with Claude Opus 4.7, drafted by Sonnet 4.6

 Decoder object queries and the reference point

 In DETR, the object queries carry no spatial information — specialization emerges implicitly through bipartite matching over hundreds of epochs.
-Deformable DETR makes spatial grounding explicit: the reference point gives each query a 2D anchor from the start.
+Deformable DETR keeps the same idea — learned, image-independent priors — but makes the spatial part explicit: the reference point is a deterministic function of the fixed query embedding, so after training each query has a fixed anchor point, identical for every image.
+The queries are effectively 300 learned anchor locations (later work — Anchor DETR, DAB-DETR — just parameterizes queries as anchors directly).

 The progression